Want to Smoke Melt in Your Mouth Pulled Pork?

 Are you ready?

 How to Make Smoked Pulled Pork

 Smoked pulled pork is extremely easy to make with only a few steps required for getting the pork ready for the smoker.
-The hard part is in the keeping the smoker going for 14+ hours while it slowly smoke cooks to perfection.
+The hard part is in the keeping the smoker going for 14+ hours while it slowly smokes and cooks to perfection.